With the power of authenticity, we have the power to be our true selves, evolving, messy, complicated, loving and a whole lot more.

 It is a sure way to unhappiness, low self esteem, a lack of fulfilment and a lifetime of regret.

 To live in authenticity has the power for you to turn your life around and become autonomous in the decisions and the choices that you make.

 Where you get to decide what path you take, you choose your own career path and ambitions, you choose when you feel ready to commit in a relationship, you create your own boundaries with family, friends and work colleagues.

 Put yourself in the drivers seat and make decisions that also take into account what you need physically, mentally and emotionally.
 This is the ultimate meaning of self care.

 Authenticity means being true to yourself, not ignoring how you feel but learning to recognise that feeling, becoming self aware and articulating in a healthy way when something doesn’t feel right.

 The more you listen to that small voice the louder and clearer it will become, building your confidence and validating that you are entitled to feel exactly how you feel with no lengthy explanations.

-“The more AUTHENTIC you are – the more CONFIDENT you are” – Gabby Bernstein
+"The more authentic you are - the more confident you are"

-I’m Lizandra Leigertwood and I’m counsellor and psychotherapist in private practice in St Albans, Hertfordshire.
-I help people to build their confidence, self esteem and find their authentic inner voice.
+I’m Lizandra Leigertwood and I’m a virtual counsellor and psychotherapist in private practice in St Albans, Hertfordshire.
+I help people all over the UK to build their confidence, self esteem and find their authentic inner voice.
 To arrange a consultation and see how counselling can help, you can email me in confidence here.